HughP/MLKA-Bash-data/README.md

 >
 >*       Parse the value and output tokens:
 >
->o   Any “U+xxxx” is a Unicode character.
+> *   Any “U+xxxx” is a Unicode character.
 >
->o   Any string of Unicode characters starts with a single quote (') or a double quote (") and finishes with the same quote.
+> *   Any string of Unicode characters starts with a single quote (') or a double quote (") and finishes with the same quote.
 >
->o   Ignore any tokens between an open and a close paren.
+> *   Ignore any tokens between an open and a close paren.
 >
->o   Ignore any other tokens
+> *   Ignore any other tokens
 >
 >
 >I hope this helps and that I haven’t forgotten anything.